-General Angus J Campbell AO DSC joined the Founding National Male Champions of Change group in 2015
+General Angus J Campbell AO DSC joined the Champions of Change Founding Group in 2015

 General Angus Campbell joined the Australian Army in 1981, graduating from the Royal Military College – Duntroon in 1984.
 He was assigned to the Royal Australian Infantry Corps and initially served as a platoon commander in the 3rd Battalion (Parachute), The Royal Australian Regiment (3RAR).

 He then served in troop and squadron command appointments within the Special Air Service Regiment.
 In 2001 he was appointed the Commanding Officer of the 2nd Battalion, The Royal Australian Regiment (2RAR).
 While in command, the battalion group deployed to East Timor, as a component of the United Nations Transitional Administration East Timor.

 General Campbell has also served in a range of staff appointments including as Aide-de-Camp to the Chief of Army, as a strategic policy officer in Army Headquarters, an instructor at the Australian Command and Staff College and as Chief of Staff to the Chief of the Defence Force.